ethagnawl/rmuxinator/README.md

 rmuxinator::run_start(rmuxinator_config).map_err(|error| format!("Rmuxinator error: {}", error))
 ```

+## Known Issues and Workarounds
+### Custom Tmux Config
+If you provide a custom tmux config file via tmux_options, you may need to
+restart your tmux server (`tmux kill-server`) before some/all of its changes
+will take effect.
+For example, changes to `base-index` and `pane-base-index`
+are known to require a restart in order to be detected and used as expected.

+It might be possible to work around this issue but it needs more thought.
+The
+heavy handed option would be to have this library explicitly kill and restart
+the tmux server but that could have unintended consequences if other tmux
+sessions are in use.

 ## Status
 This project is currently a proof of concept and I'll be duplicating tmuxinator
 features and adding additional improvements as I can find time.
 Right now, it's